ninjabunny-dev/hug-zsh/README.md

 ![](screenshot.png)

- when you're working on the command line and need a hug.
+When you're working on the command line and need a hug.